AudioKit/AudioKit/Sources/AudioKit/Internals/Engine/README.md

 We decided to be ambitious and do parallel audio rendering using a work-stealing approach.
 So far we've gotten nearly a 4x speedup over the old AVAudioEngine based graph.

-We create a few worker threads which are woken by then audio thread.
+We create a few worker threads which are woken by the audio thread.
 Those threads process RenderJobs and push the indices of subsequent jobs into their work queues.
 Each RenderJob renders an AudioUnit.

 ## References